adelahmed0/adelahmed0/README.md

 ### About Me:
 <p align="center">
 I'm a passionate frontend developer from Egypt, focused on web development and creating outstanding user experiences.
-Currently working at MYM componay and pursuing studies at the faculty of Computer and Artificial Intelligence at Helwan University in Cairo.
+Currently working at MYM componay and pursuing studies at the Faculty of Arts at Helwan University in Cairo.
 My diverse skill set includes:
 </p>

 - Web Development: Full Stack using HTML, CSS, JavaScript, Bootstrap, SASS, and jQuery.